-- a) All NCOEMS credentialed DCEMS employees shall maintain and keep up to date with required CE hours and topics through the DCES CE program along with annual required training. - b) Participation in the online DCES CE program is required for DCEMS employees.
+- (a) All NCOEMS credentialed DCEMS employees shall maintain and keep up to date with required CE hours and topics through the DCES CE program along with annual required training. - (b) Participation in the online DCES CE program is required for DCEMS employees.
 This may be completed when on-duty.
-Topics are normally available for an entire month to allow sufficient time for completion. - c) DCES CE is delivered in a hybrid format.
-Topics and education is provided online along with periodic hands-on skills evaluations. - d) Occasional mandatory in classroom training may be held for equipment, protocol or procedure updates or specialized training. - e) DCES will maintain training records of in-house training that is provided and will re-credential DCEMS employees that meet the NCOEMS and DCES requirements for re-credentialing. - f) Personnel shall obtain the minimum number hours of CE per calendar year required by DCES and the Davidson County System Plan and should include any annual required topics. - g) Personnel that become delinquent in CE or fail to meet mandatory training requirements shall be subject to disciplinary action.
+Topics are normally available for an entire month to allow sufficient time for completion. - (c) DCES CE is delivered in-person along with some online training. - (d) Occasional mandatory in classroom training may be held for equipment, protocol or procedure updates or specialized training.
+This is System Critical Training.
+If this type training is not completed, you will not be allowed to work on the truck.

+- (e) DCES will maintain training records of in-house training that is provided and will re-credential DCEMS employees that meet the NCOEMS and DCES requirements for re-credentialing. - (f) Personnel shall obtain the minimum number hours of CE per calendar year required by DCES and the Davidson County System Plan and should include any annual required topics. - (g) Personnel that become delinquent in CE or fail to meet mandatory training requirements shall be subject to disciplinary action.